alicolville/Weight-Tracker/readme.txt

 = Languages support =

-Fully supported (have all translations):
+Fully supported (have the majority of translations):

 - English (UK)
 - German (thanks Michael @ Activate the Beast)
+- Dutch (thanks Dennis)

 Languages partially supported (have some of the translations):